cornerstone-consulting/INFIODocs/infio-docs.md

     - The INFIO plugin collects:
       - Data Definition Language (DDL) input files.
     - Users must manually generate:
-      - Profiler events from SQL Server.
+      - SQL Server Profiler events from SQL Server.

     - For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).
-    - For collecting Profiler Events into XML file, refer to the [Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - For collecting SQL Server Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
-    - If users prefer not to create a SQL Server Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
+Follow the [file upload process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory).

-    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance INFIO directory.
-Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).
+    > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
+The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.

   - **Option 2: All Files Collected by INFIO Tool**:
     - The INFIO plugin collects:
       - This option automates the collection of DDL, DMS Assessor, and Object Dependency input file.
-However, users must manually collect Profiler Extended Events from the source SQL Server.
+However, users must manually collect SQL Server Profiler Extended Events from the source SQL Server.
       - INFIO automatically gathers:
         - Data Definition Language(DDL) input files.
         - DMS Assessor input files.
         - Object Dependency input files.
       - Users must manually generate:
-        - Profiler events from SQL Server.
+        - SQL Server Profiler events from SQL Server.

-    - For collecting Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
+    - For collecting SQL Server Profiler Events into XML file, refer to the [SQL Server Profiler Events Guide](https://github.com/cornerstone-consulting/INFIODocs/blob/main/profiler-events-guide.md).
-    - If users prefer not to create a SQL Server Profiler Events file from SQL Server manually, they can generate an Extended Events file instead by running the INFIO plugin and upload file into either S3 bucket or the INFIO EC2 instance directory.
+    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance's INFIO directory.
+Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instances-directory).

-    - Once collected, users must upload the files to either a designated S3 bucket or the INFIO EC2 instance INFIO directory.
-Follow the [uploading process here](infio-plugin.md/#uploading-files-to-an-s3-bucket-or-infio-ec2-instance-directory).
+    > Note: If users prefer not to manually create the SQL Server Profiler Events file, they can use the INFIO plugin to generate an Extended Events file.
+The same upload process mentioned above should be followed to transfer the file to either the designated S3 bucket or the INFIO EC2 instance's INFIO directory.
+For running INFIO Plugin, refer to the [INFIO Plugin Documentation](https://github.com/cornerstone-consulting/INFIODocs/blob/main/infio-plugin.md).

 **5. Review Database Configurations**